Knowledge Base

 Before you begin, download the ZIP file containing your certificate and locate the file named your_domain_name.cer.
 Copy this file to your Exchange server's network share folder (this is often the same location where you saved the CSR).

-1. Access the Exchange Admin Center by opening a web browser and navigating to https://localhost/ecp.
+1. Access the Exchange Admin Center through a web browser and navigating to https://localhost/ecp.

 2. Log in using your Domain\user name and password.